ccsxw6/Raspberry-Jam-Session/README.md

 Here is a picture of the initial page.
 ![Front-Page](assets/images/first_page.PNG)

 Here are two pictures of the cards the user receives after they type their food into the input field.
-In this case, the user typed in "chicken", and the application rendered a music card and a recipe card to along with chicken.
+In this case, the user typed in "chicken", and the application rendered a music card and a recipe card to go along with chicken.

 ![First-Card](assets/images/first_card.PNG)